MicrosoftDocs/Devices-docs/surface/surface-service-options.md

 For devices that are out of warranty, Microsoft offers several options for service or repair.

-- **Customer Self Repair.** Self-repair devices using replaceable components available from [Authorized Device Resellers](https://www.microsoft.com/surface/business/where-to-buy-microsoft-surface#DEVICESRESELLERS).
+- **Customer Self Repair.** Self-repair<sup>1</sup> devices using replaceable components available from [Authorized Device Resellers](https://www.microsoft.com/surface/business/where-to-buy-microsoft-surface#DEVICESRESELLERS).
 For instructions on how to submit a parts request, see [Customer self-serve repair](surface-customer-self-repair-surface.md).
 - **Microsoft in-region repair.** Send devices for repair and return shipping.
 Submit a repair request via the [Surface Management Portal](#surface-management-portal) or [Hardware Support Portal](#hardware-support-portal), as described on this page.
 For eligible devices and regional availability, see [Microsoft in-region repair](microsoft-in-region-same-unit-repair.md).
 - **Authorized Service Providers.** Send devices to an Authorized Service Provider (ASP) who performs repairs on Microsoft's behalf.
 To learn more, see [Surface repair by Microsoft Authorized Service Providers](authorized-service-providers.md).